Guano: Cultural significance

 There are several references to guano in the arts.
 In his 1845 poem "Guanosong", German author Joseph Victor von Scheffel used a humorous verse to take a position in the popular polemic against Hegel's Naturphilosophie.
 The poem starts with an allusion to Heinrich Heine's Lorelei and may be sung to the same tune.
-The poem ends however with the blunt statement of a Swabian rapeseed farmer from Böblingen who praises the seagulls of Peru as providing better manure even than his fellow countryman Hegel.
+The poem ends, however, with the blunt statement of a Swabian rapeseed farmer from Böblingen who praises the seagulls of Peru as providing better manure even than his fellow countryman Hegel.
 This refuted the widespread Enlightenment belief that nature in the New World was inferior to the Old World.
 The poem has been translated by, among others, Charles Godfrey Leland.

 English author Robert Smith Surtees parodied the obsession of wealthy landowners with the "religion of progress" in 1843.
 In one of his works featuring the character John Jorrocks, Surtees has the character develop an obsession with trying all the latest farming experiments, including guano.
-In efforts to impress the upper-class around him and to disguise his low-class origins, Jorrocks makes references to guano in conversation at every chance he can.
-At one point, he exclaims "Guano!" along with two other varieties of fertilizer, to which the Duke replies, "I see you understand it all!"
+In an effort to impress the upper class around him and disguise his low-class origins, Jorrocks references guano in conversation at every chance he can.
+At one point, he exclaims, "Guano!" along with two other varieties of fertiliser, to which the Duke replies, "I see you understand it all!"

-Guano is also the namesake for one of the nucleobases that comprise RNA and DNA: guanine.
-Guanine was first obtained from guano by Julius Bodo Unger, who described it as xanthine in 1844.
-After he was corrected, Bodo Unger published it with the new name of "guanine" in 1846.
+Guano is also the namesake for one of the nucleobases in RNA and DNA: guanine, a purine base, consisting of a fused pyrimidine-imidazole planar ring system with conjugated double bonds.
+Guanine was first obtained from guano by Julius Bodo Unger, who incorrectly first described it as xanthine, a closely related purine, in 1844.
+After he was corrected by Einbrodt two years later, Bodo Unger agreed and published it with the new name of "guanine" in 1846.